lizacomit/hello-world/README.md

 Just another repository
 Hi there!

 I'm Liza from Thailand.
-I'm a expert geoscientist and I like a new things to learn more.
+I'm a expert geo-scientist and I like a new things to learn more.